grafana/cortex-jsonnet/cortex-mixin/docs/playbooks.md

 1. Ensure shuffle-sharding is enabled in the Cortex cluster
 1. Assuming shuffle-sharding is enabled, scaling up ingesters will lower the number of tenants per ingester.
 However, the effect of this change will be visible only after `-blocks-storage.tsdb.close-idle-tsdb-timeout` period so you may have to temporarily increase the limit

+### CortexDistributorReachingInflightPushRequestLimits
+  _TODO: this playbook has not been written yet._

 ### CortexRequestLatency

 This alert fires when a specific Cortex route is experiencing an high latency.